-Old English Sheepdogs are gentle, active and make great family dogs.
-They’ve been described as clownish, bounding around in a goofy manner when excited, and have a zest for life, while still maintaining an even temperament.
-They don’t tend to be aggressive, but they can be protective, giving a distinct bark to head off strangers.
-Get in their zone of trust, though, and you’ll have yourself a friendly, loyal and devoted playmate.
+Old English Sheepdogs are gentle and active and make great family dogs.
+They’ve been described as clownish, bounding goofily when excited, and have a zest for life while maintaining an even temperament.
+They can be protective, giving a distinct bark to head off strangers.
+Get in their zone of trust, though, and you’ll have yourself a friendly, loyal, and devoted playmate.

-When it comes to compatibility with others, socialization (introducing them to different people and experiences) is key.
-Every dog is an individual, and temperament and personality are going to vary from dog to dog, but in general, this breed tends to do better with older children.
-They can get along with younger kids with lots of exposure and positive reinforcement; otherwise they may try to “herd” them or nip at them as they would with sheep.
-The OES can get along with cats with early introductions and, again, the right socialization.
+Socialization (introducing them to different people and experiences) is key to compatibility with others.
+Every dog is an individual, and temperament and personality will vary from dog to dog, but this breed generally does better with older children.
+They can get along with younger kids with lots of exposure and positive reinforcement; otherwise, they may try to “herd” them or nip at them as they would with sheep.
+The OES can get along with cats with early introductions and, again, the proper socialization.
 The same goes for other dogs—the more they’re around other friends, the better they do.
-Luckily, they can be pretty adaptable and easy-going, freely sharing their affection with their family.
+Luckily, they can be adaptable and easy-going, freely sharing their affection with their family.

-Sheepdogs take their job as professional herders very seriously and love keeping busy, so make sure you’re providing lots of opportunities for stimulation.
+Sheepdogs take their job as professional herders very seriously and love keeping busy, so ensure you’re providing lots of opportunities for stimulation.
 They catch on quickly and can get bored with the same old commands, so mix it up a little during your training sessions.

 How to Care for a Old English Sheepdog

-Old English Sheepdogs need a pet parent who has plenty of time to dedicate to caring for this energetic, lovable bundle of fur.
+Old English Sheepdogs need a pet parent with plenty of time to dedicate to caring for this energetic, lovable bundle of fur.
 Their plush double coats need considerable grooming.
 They shed all year round, too, so you’ll need to up your vacuuming game.
-They’ll also need a weekly ear cleaning and their teeth need to be brushed at least twice a week.
+They’ll also need a weekly ear cleaning, and their teeth brushed at least twice weekly.
 This intelligent breed can be a tad stubborn, so someone who understands them and knows how they tick will be their ideal trainer.
-Plan on lots of regular exercise and don’t be surprised if they enjoy practicing their herding skills on you.
+Plan on lots of regular exercise, and don’t be surprised if they enjoy practicing their herding skills on you.

 Old English Sheepdog Health

 Old English Sheepdogs have a life expectancy of 10 to 12 years but are prone to a few health issues.
-It’s important for a pet parent to know about the common health conditions that can affect their dog, to help them live the longest life possible.
+A pet parent needs to know about the common health conditions that can affect their dog to help them live the longest life possible.

 - Canine Hip Dysplasia: As with many large dog breeds, the Old English Sheepdog is at an increased risk for hip problems.
-In hip dysplasia, the ball and socket of the hip joint don’t fit together properly and can rub and grind against each other.
-This can cause them to break down, leading to trouble getting around, along with pain and stiffness.
+In hip dysplasia, the ball and socket of the hip joint don’t fit correctly and can rub and grind against each other, leading to trouble getting around, along with pain and stiffness.
 Treatments vary depending on the severity but can include modifying their exercise, anti-inflammatory medications and surgery in some cases.

-- Eye Disease: The Old English Sheepdog is prone to eye conditions such as cataracts and glaucoma which cause blindness if not treated, and progressive retinal atrophy which can also lead to blindness and is untreatable.
-Entropion is a condition where the dog’s eyelid turns inwards and the eyelashes rub against the eyeball which causes irritation of the cornea and discomfort.
-The treatment depends on the condition and its severity, but can include pain medications or surgery.
+- Eye Disease: The Old English Sheepdog is prone to eye conditions such as cataracts and glaucoma (which cause blindness if not treated) and progressive retinal atrophy (which can also lead to blindness and is untreatable).
+Entropion is a condition where the dog’s eyelid turns inwards, and the eyelashes rub against the eyeball, which irritates the cornea and causes discomfort.
+The treatment depends on the condition’s severity but can include pain medications or surgery.

-- Heart Disease: The Old English Sheepdog can have a heart problem called dilated cardiomyopathy in which the heart has trouble pumping blood to the body because the heart has grown larger and weaker.
+- Heart Disease: The Old English Sheepdog can have a heart problem called dilated cardiomyopathy, in which the heart has trouble pumping blood to the body because the heart has grown larger and weaker.
 This is a genetic condition seen in larger dogs like the OES, and symptoms include loss of appetite, weakness and pale gums.
 Your veterinarian will want to monitor for this at checkups.
-It can be treated by medications.
+Medications can treat it.

-- Deafness: Sometimes Old English Sheepdog puppies become deaf soon after birth when the nerve endings in the ears die.
-There is no treatment for deafness, but you can work with your veterinarian to come up with a plan for making adaptations to help your dog live a happy, healthy life.
+- Deafness: Sometimes, Old English Sheepdog puppies become deaf soon after birth when the nerve endings in the ears die.
+There is no treatment for deafness, but you can work with your veterinarian to devise a plan for making adaptations to help your dog live a happy, healthy life.

 Old English Sheepdog History

-The Old English Sheepdog has origins in the 1700s, so unlike their name, they aren’t an ancient breed like the Xoloitzcuintli.
+The Old English Sheepdog originated in the 1700s, so unlike their name, they aren’t an ancient breed like the Xoloitzcuintli.
 They aren’t fully English either—their ancestral history includes European, Scot, and Russian.
 The Scottish Bearded Collie might have played a role in this pup’s development.
 And you know what else?
 They aren’t even considered a sheepdog!
-Specifically, Old English Sheepdogs in the 18th century were known as a “drover’s dog” as they helped move sheep and cattle long distances from the fields to the markets, instead of herding them from the field to the barn like other sheepdog types.
-Fun fact: Their size, coloring and shaggy fur helped them to blend in with sheep.
+Specifically, Old English Sheepdogs in the 18th century were known as “drover’s dogs” as they helped move sheep and cattle long distances from the fields to the markets instead of herding them from the field to the barn like other sheepdog types—fun fact: Their size, coloring, and shaggy fur helped them to blend in with sheep.

 In 1914, the OES won Best in Show at the Westminster Kennel Club Dog Show.
 The Old English Sheepdog also made it big in Hollywood with the 1959 Disney classic “The Shaggy Dog.”
 You probably have also seen this shaggy dog (in animated form) in “The Little Mermaid” and “101 Dalmatians.”
 The Old English Sheepdog is quite the movie star!